Groups Acting Acylindrically on Trees: 3-Manifold Groups

-We say that $H$ is a \emph{virtual fibre subgroup} of $\pi_1(M)$ if there exists some finite index subgroup $H'\leq \pi_1(M)$ such that $H\leq H'$ and such that $H$ is a fibre subgroup of $H'$.
-In this case $M$ has a finite sheeted cover whose fundamental group contains $H$ and in which $H$ is the fundamental group of a fibre.
-We then have the following remarkable and deep result due to various authors. \begin{theorem}\textit{\cite[Theorem~5.2]{AschenbrennerFriedlWilton12}} Let $M$ be a hyperbolic 3-manifold and let $H\leq \pi_1(M)$ be a finitely generated subgroup.
-Then either \begin{enumerate} \item $H$ is a virtual fibre subgroup, or; \item $H$ is geometrically finite. \end{enumerate} \end{theorem}
+We say that $H$ is a \emph{virtual surface fibre subgroup} of $\pi_1(M)$ if there exists some finite sheeted cover $M'$ of $M$ whose fundamental group contains $H$ as a fibre subgroup.
+A finite sheeted covering of $M$ corresponds to a finite index subgroup of $\pi_1(M)$, so $\pi_1(M')$ will be a finite index subgroup of $\pi_1(M)$ of which $H$ is a surface fibre subgroup.

-We also have a rigidity result of Stallings that we can use to detect whether a subgroup of the fundamental group of compact and irreducible 3-manifold is a fibre subgroup.
+We have a rigidity result of Stallings that we can use to detect whether a subgroup of the fundamental group of compact and irreducible 3-manifold is a surface fibre subgroup.
 This result is often called \emph{algebraic fibring}.

-\begin{theorem}\textit{\cite[Theorems~1, 2]{Stallings1961OnFC}} Let M be a compact and irreducible 3-manifold and let $H\unlhd\pi_1(M)$ be a finitely generated normal subgroup.
-If $\pi_1(M)/H\cong \Z$ and $H\not\cong Z_2$, then $M$ can be expressed as a fibred 3-manifold with fibre surface $S$.
+\begin{theorem}\textit{\cite[Theorems~1, 2]{Stallings1961OnFC}} Let $M$ be a compact and irreducible 3-manifold and let $H\unlhd\pi_1(M)$ be a finitely generated normal subgroup.
+If then $M$ can be expressed as a fibred 3-manifold with fibre surface $S$.
 Furthermore, we can choose $S$ such that $\pi_1(S)=H$ \end{theorem}

 A similar result holds for amalgams in the case when $M$ is closed, due to Scott.

 \begin{theorem}\textit{\cite[Theorem 2.3]{Scott72}} Let $M$ be a closed and orientable irreducible 3-manifold, and suppose $\pi_1(M)\cong A*_C B$ where $C\neq A$ or $B$ and $C$ is isomorphic to the fundamental group of a closed surface $S$.
 Then there is an incompressible embedding of $S$ in $M$ separating $M$ into $M_1$ and $M_2$ with $\pi_1(M_1)=A$, $\pi_1(M_2)=B$ and $\pi_1(S)=C$. \end{theorem}